JetBrains/jetbrains_guide/sites/space-guide/contents/tips/go-to-anything-contexts/index.md

     Go to Anything (<kbd>Ctrl+K</kbd> / <kbd>Cmd+K</kbd> on macOS) lets us find and navigate to everything.
 We can provide it with context...

-    Do we want to search for a team?
+    Want to search for a team?
 Append "team".
 A chat, perhaps?
 Append "chat".
 Looking for a project?
 Append "project".

     Press <kbd>tab</kbd> and search within the previous result.
 Within a project context, we can search for issues, checklists, code reviews and repositories.
 In a repository, we can search for files.